bitfocus/companion-module-eyevinn-intercom/README.md

 # companion-module-eyevinn intercom

-Eyevinn Open Intercom Companion Module is a tool that allows you to use the Intercom controls (mute, push to talk, etc...) with an Elgato Streamdeck.
-This requires having an Eyevinn Intercom running.
+Eyevinn Open Intercom Companion Module is a tool that allows you to use the Intercom controls (mute, push to talk, etc...) with an Elgato Stream Deck.
+This requires having an instance of Eyevinn Open Intercom running.

 ## Running Bitfocus Companion

-### Instalation
+### Installation

 To run the Bitfocus Companion Module you need to have Bitfocus Companion installed locally.
-You can install it [here](https://user.bitfocus.io/download).
+You can install it [here](https://bitfocus.io/companion).

 ### Starting Bitfocus Companion